kc-ml2/meent/docs/source/applications/beam_deflector.rst

          ucell = (n2 - n1) * torch.sigmoid(ucell_latent * (1 + epoch * 0.02)) + n1
          mee.ucell = ucell

-Figure \ref{fig:benchmark optimization curve} shows the deflection efficiency change by iteration.
+Figure 1(a) shows the deflection efficiency change by iteration.
 Two solid lines are averaged value of all the samples at the same iteration step.
-Shaded area is marked with $\pm$ standard deviation from the average.
+Shaded area is marked with :math:`\pm` standard deviation from the average.
 The blue line (Before binarization) is the result of device with any real number between two refractive indices (silicon and air), which is non-practical, and the orange line (After binarization) is the final